jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.md

   **Arguments:**
-  `MediaItem_Take` take: the `MediaItem_Take` provided by REAPER `boolean` favorSelection: when true, overlap correction will attempt to leave any selected notes untouched (the note-on of position unselected note events will be changed).
+  `MediaItem_Take` take: the `MediaItem_Take` provided by REAPER `boolean` favorSelection: when `true`, overlap correction will attempt to leave any selected notes untouched (the note-on of position unselected note events will be changed).
 When `false` (or missing), overlap correction will preserve note-on positions and move note-offs to prevent MIDI overlaps. [optional]

   **Return Values:**
   `boolean` rv: `true` on success, `false` otherwise